abutala/water-tracking/README.md

 * Simple script for monitoring Foscam IP cameras and Windows desktop, and reboot on demand with email reporting.
 * Manage log rotation on foscam videos ftp folder.
 * Image classifier for garage door status with email reporting
+* Test uplink for external IP address, and speedtest

 ### Ternary functions:
 * Add foscams to alexa via homebridge straddles.